grafana/k6-docs/docs/sources/v0.52.x/using-k6/protocols/ssl-tls/ssl-tls-client-certificates.md

 ---
 title: 'SSL/TLS client certificates'
-descriptiontiontion: 'To use client certificates, you specify global that tell k6 how to map a public certificate and private key to the domains they are valid for.'
+description: 'To use client certificates, you specify global that tell k6 how to map a public certificate and private key to the domains they are valid for.'
 ---

 # SSL/TLS client certificates